gitnjole/gitnjole.github.io/_posts/2024-03-05-fizzbuzz-continued.md

 print_r($answer);
 ```

-Behold, the culmination of our efforts, encapsulated within the confines of a class named FizzBuzz.
+Yes, the culmination of our efforts, encapsulated within the confines of a class named FizzBuzz.
 No longer shall our code languish in the squalor of procedural obscurity; it shall ascend to the lofty heights of object-oriented elegance.

 ```bash
 Array